MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 10. In the **Assign to Team or User** window, select the **Assign to** field to change its value to **User or team**.

-11. In the **User or to** field, browse and select the team to which ownership needs to be transferred.
+11. In the **User or team** field, browse and select the team to which ownership needs to be transferred.

     :::image type="content" source="media/assign-window-alert.png" alt-text="Assign the selected alerts to a team":::